felix001/threader/README.md

 Usage
 =====

 To use, create a class using Threader as the base class.
 Then build your task function.
 The task function must be named `run_task`.

 ```
 from threader import Threader

 class ThreadTask(Threader):
      def run_task(self,task):
-         print "run an action on task"
+         print task
+         self.results.update({task:task})

 t = ThreadTask(range(100))
 t.run_threads()